ThatGuyJamal/statistics-hub-oss/README.md

 5. Install the dependency's and then compile the code using `yarn compile`.

 6. Lastly you can run the bot using `yarn start`.&#x20;

+### `Notes`

+1. Because of the lack of support moving forward with many message based commands from both the discord api and library's, the bot has limited support for things such as a custom prefix and message commands.
+You can implement this yourself but just know it had no been implemented fully. *And will be removed in the future.*

 ---